 Eyeball your portions.
 While many fine restaurants have gone to small plates, others still pile on the food.
 If you think the portion that arrives at your table is too big, it probably is.
 Consider sharing an entrée with your dining companion, or, halve what you’re eating and get the rest boxed.
 I rarely come out of a restaurant without a doggie bag for lunch.

 Speak up.
 Don’t be embarrassed to make your requirements clear.
 Restaurants will often gladly substitute salad or sliced tomatoes for hash browns, in the same way they’ll put sauces and dressings on the side.
 Once I tell servers I have diabetes, they often let me make adjustments even on menus that read “No adjustments.”

-And if a server says she doesn’t think a chef will agree to a change, tell her to go back and ask.
+And if servers say they don’t think a chef will agree to a change, tell them to go back and ask.
 Most times, with a little chutzpah, the answer turns out to be yes.